-- ✓ Flat bladed screwdriver (5/16")
+- Flat bladed screwdriver (5/16")

-- ✓ Phillips head screwdriver (#2)
+- Phillips head screwdriver (#2)

-- ✓ Drill with an 1/8" bit
+- Drill with an 1/8" bit

-- ✓ Adjustable wrench
+- Adjustable wrench

-- ✓ Silicone caulk
+- Silicone caulk

-- ✓ Pencil
+- Pencil

-- ✓ Transducer hardware package (4 bolts, 4 lock nuts, 4 #8 wood screws, 2 metal brackets)
+- Transducer hardware package (4 bolts, 4 lock nuts, 4 #8 wood screws, 2 metal brackets)

-- Tip: For aluminum boats, it is best to use a 7" piece of 1x6" hardwood as a backing plate for the transducer.
-If you so choose, you will also need some stainless steel bolts or screws long enough to attach the wood piece to your boat transom, and marine varnish to seal the wood.
+- Note: On some aluminum boats, interference may be reduced with a 1" thick wood backing plate for the transducer.
+Use the wood screws provided to attach the transducer bracket to the wood, and separate stainless steel bolts or screws (not provided) to attach the wood piece to your boat transom.
+Be sure to use marine varnish to seal the wood.